regisphilibert/wp-jumpstart/README.md

 ## Bundles

-Phil has 3 self dependent optionnal bundles.
+Jumpstart has 3 self dependent optionnal bundles.
-Simply look at the functions.php defined constants to choose your needed bundles.
+Simply look at the `functions.php` defined constants to choose your needed bundles.
 Or just copy the files of any bundle and drop them in your existing Wordpress theme!
 They don't need Jumpstart.

 ### Bundle::API